Esri/squad-leader-android/README.md

 - Android SDK
   - Android API 14 or higher is required to build, even though the app will run on Android 2.3.3 (API 10) or higher
 - [ArcGIS Runtime SDK 10.2 for Android](https://developers.arcgis.com/en/android/install.html)
+  - Even if you install the Eclipse plugin from the online update site, you'll need to download the SDK to get the native binary files (see [build steps](#build-steps)).
 - Eclipse 3.6.2 or higher

 ### Build steps

 1. Clone this repository, or fork it and clone your fork.
+2. Download the ArcGIS Runtime SDK, unzip it, and copy the contents of the libs directory from the SDK to your clone's source/SquadLeader/libs directory.
+If app size is an issue and you know you don't need to run Squad Leader on a particular platform, you can omit one or more of the directories (armeabi, armeabi-v7a, x86).
 2. In Eclipse, open the project found in your clone's source/SquadLeader directory (**File > Import > Android > Existing Android Code Into Workspace**; do not copy the project to the workspace unless you know what you're doing).
 3. Add the v7 appcompat Android Support Library to the workspace ([instructions](http://developer.android.com/tools/support-library/setup.html)).
 That gives you a library project called android-support-v7-appcompat.
 Right-click the SquadLeader project and choose **Properties > Android**.
 The SquadLeader project's reference to android-support-v7-appcompat is probably broken (red X) at this point, in which case you should remove it and add a reference to the android-support-v7-appcompat library project you just added to the workspace.
 4. The squad-leader-android repo contains the aFileChooser repo as a submodule in the source directory.
 The aFileChooser repo has an Eclipse Android project.
 Add it to the workspace using **File > Import > Android > Existing Android Code Into Workspace** (do not copy the project to the workspace unless you know what you're doing).
 Now right-click the SquadLeader project and choose **Properties > Android**.
 If the SquadLeader project's reference to aFileChooser is broken, remove it and add a reference to the aFileChooser library project you just added to the workspace.